ericcornelissen/svgo-action/docs/inputs.md

 | -------- | ------------- |
 | `ignore` | `""`          |

-The `ignore` input allows you to specify SVGs that should be ignored by the Action.
+The `ignore` input allows you to specify what SVGs should be ignored by the Action.
 By default, no files are ignored.
-The value is interpreted as a [glob].
-Any file that matches the configured glob will **not** be optimized by the Action.
+The value is interpreted as a [glob], if there are multiple lines each line is interpreted as a [glob].
+Any file that matches (any of) the configured glob(s) will **not** be optimized by the Action.

 > :information_source: Regardless of the value of this input, the Action will
-> only consider files with the `.svg` file extensions.
+> only consider files with the `.svg` file extension.

 ### Examples